luapsec/cbresponse/README.md

-Scripts created here rely on Carbon Black Response API Comprehensive guide to setting this up can be seen at: https://cbapi.readthedocs.io/en/latest/
+Scripts created here rely on Carbon Black Response API.
+Comprehensive guide to setting this up can be seen at: https://cbapi.readthedocs.io/en/latest/